I absolutely LOVE homeschool conferences. I’ve literally been to dozens over the years.

 But I’m very aware that not all moms feel quite so giddy about the prospect of attending a homeschool conference.
 In fact, many are overwhelmed with choices, frustrated with academic barriers, and just plain tired.
-I know this to be true because I sat at a table full of these women at the last Teach Them Diligently conference.
+I know this to be true because I sat at a table full of these women at a recent conference.
 As we went around and talked about our struggles, the same story was repeated over and over again.
 Tired.
 Overwhelmed.
 Discouraged.

 This homeschooling journey isn’t always easy and we desperately long for the support of our homeschool convention each year.
 So, how can we get the most value out of the experience?
 I’m so glad you asked because I’d love to share some tips with you on how to survive a homeschool conference (and actually love it)!

 Before we get started, let me remind you of a few truths that you will want to keep in mind through this process.

 1. We can make plans, but God will direct our steps.
 Proverbs 19:21 says, “Many are the plans in the mind of a man, but it is the purpose of the LORD that will stand.”
 Don’t get sidetracked with sticking with your own plan.
 Let God lead you off the path if He desires!
 Be ready and enjoy the adventure that He alone has chosen.
 It’s going to be good!